zessta/GenQ/JavascriptFinal.md

 These mistakes are designed to test the interviewee's ability to identify and correct issues in form handling, data management, and basic DOM manipulation.
 --------------------------------------------------------------------------------------------------------------
+### Comments on resume builder:-
+Please check the pdf downloader and how we can arrange for our interview